-To fully achieve a pull process across your production the Kanban process will reach its limits.
-But what is the Heijunka board and how does it help us in terms of a pull?
-Let us talk about this Japanese lean tool.
+To fully achieve a pull process across your entire production, the “ordinary” Kanban process will stretched to its limits.
+However, what is the Heijunka board and how does it help us in terms of a pull process inside a factory?
+Let’s have a few words about that lean tool.

 Heijunka Board – The next Level of Kanban